kyma-project/kyma/docs/04-operation-guides/operations/obsv-01-access-logs.md

 > **NOTE:** Loki is [deprecated](https://kyma-project.io/blog/2022/11/2/loki-deprecation/) and is planned to be removed.
 If you want to install a custom Loki stack, take a look at [this tutorial](https://github.com/kyma-project/examples/tree/main/loki).

 > **NOTE:** Prometheus and Grafana are [deprecated](https://kyma-project.io/blog/2022/12/9/monitoring-deprecation) and are planned to be removed.
-If you want to install a custom Prometheus/Grafana stack, take a look at [this tutorial](https://github.com/kyma-project/examples/tree/main/prometheus).
+If you want to install a custom stack, take a look at [Install a custom kube-prometheus-stack in Kyma](https://github.com/kyma-project/examples/tree/main/prometheus).

 To see a visual representation and search for specific logs, follow these steps: